wellesley-bisc195/wellesley-bisc195.github.io/lectures-labs/Lecture07.md

 +++
 number = 7
-title = ""
-date = Date(2021, 06, 29)
+title = "Finishing alignments" date = Date(2021, 06, 29)
 +++

 {{lecture_preamble}}

-## Completing Needleman-Wunsch
+## Completing Needleman-Wunsch and Smith-Waterman aligners

-We now need to add one more component to our scoring algorithm - retracing the scoring steps to determine the alignment or alignments that lead to the best possible score.
+We now need to add one more component to our scoring algorithm - retracing the scoring steps to determine the alignment or alignments[^multiple] that lead to the best possible score.

-In the example above, there are 3 possible alignments that give the best score: those where `seq1` is `"AAATG"` and where `seq2` is either `"-AATG"`, `"A-ATG"`, or `"AA-TG"`.

 There are 2 ways to approach this: